javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 The programs in this language are called *scripts*.
 They can be written right in a web page's HTML and run automatically as the page loads.

+JavaScript is very different from another language called [Java](https://en.wikipedia.org/wiki/Java_(programming_language)).

 Scripts are provided and executed as plain text.
 They don't need special preparation or compilation to run.

-In this aspect, JavaScript is very different from another language called [Java](https://en.wikipedia.org/wiki/Java_(programming_language)).

 ```smart header="Why is it called <u>Java</u>Script?"
 When JavaScript was created, it initially had another name: "LiveScript".
 But Java was very popular at that time, so it was decided that positioning a new language as a "younger brother" of Java would help.